 Review by Paul Stathakis | March 5, 2012

 According to Lionsgate, “One for the Money” is a comedy.
-But did they ever make a mistake in marketing it as so.
+But did they ever make a mistake in marketing it as one.
 I say this because “One for the Money” is a train wreck of a comedy, a witless film with enough robotically-delivered dialogue to make your head spin, and it fails miserably as a comedic feature because it is, unless I missed something, completely devoid of humour.
 The worst part is that I’m not even mildly exaggerating.
 Any time you find yourself having more fun pointing out all the cliches in a film rather than following it, it’s a clear sign of a sure misfire.
 That’s the kind of experience you get watching this abysmal picture.
 Unless of course a grandmother accidentally opening fire on a cooked turkey is your idea of a fun time at the movies.

 Katherine Heigl, usually charming but not here, stars as Stephanie Plum, a newly-divorced and unemployed woman who accepts a job at her cousin’s bail-bond business.
 Her first assignment: to find wanted local cop Joe Morelli who we quickly find out was once romantically linked to Plum.
 Naturally, there has to be a connection between the man and the woman or we wouldn’t have a love story to cling to.
 A reward of 50,000 dollars is enough to motivate Plum to catch and bring Morelli in alive.
 What follows is a silly hour and a half of cat-in-tongue dialogue, sexual innuendoes, and at least one scene with Heigl wrapped in a towel.